This story begins in the mountains.

 My dad would go and cut it in the fall.
 He would have to calculate how much we would need to keep us warm all winter.
 We always seemed to have plenty of wood.

 My mom would chop it early in the morning in her night gown and sorrels some times, when we were out of pieces that fit in the fire.
 This would be on her way back from the outhouse that was way beyond the firewood.
 When the snow melted most of the wood would be gone.

 At night I could fly.

 I would sleep-walk a lot from my room up to the warm loft to sleep with my parents in their double bed mattress that lay on the floor.
 There room had a ladder going up to it.
 I’d lay on the floor next to my mom with a blanket and hold her hand to stay warm and safe.
 I often had dreams that I was flying, flying around the kitchen with its tall ceiling.
 I would do circles around it and then land up in the loft.
 In the morning, I would wake up there.
-In the summer, in my dreams, I could fly out the big window in the loft -over the slew and out to the field.
+In the summer, in my dreams, I could fly out the big window in the loft -over the slough and out to the field.
 It was the best feeling ever being able to fly.

 I had a lot of fun playing in the snow.
 It would be so high on either side of the path, you could barely see me.
 Our house would be covered and only a narrow path to get out to our ski trail and later to our cars.
 I would ski and sled and play for hours in the white crystal world.
 The snow usually started at the end of October and melted by mid-May.
 It was a long, long white winter.

 In 1975, a dog sled brought my friends to my birthday party.